 Our Area of Outstanding Natural Beauty can be at its most breathtaking on crisp winter evenings, as the sun slowly disappears behind the hills, and the spindly shadows of leafless trees stretch across the patchwork fields.

-There are plenty of things to do in South Devon throughout the year, but we’ve picked out three places with extra special plans for this half-term holiday.
+There are plenty of things to do in South Devon throughout the year, but we’ve picked out the best places with extra special plans for this half-term holiday.

-Between 11th and 19th February, you can pay for one admission and visit as many times as you like during the week.
-Additional activities and shows are being organised at Pennywell to make your visit even more memorable.
+Are you ready for a February half-term break filled with tea-cup piggy cuddles, live entertainment and activities?
+Between 16th and 24th February, you can pay for one admission and visit as many times as you like during the week.
+A whole half-term break of additional activities and shows are being organised at Pennywell to make your visit even more memorable.
 Shows include:

 Devon has drawn artists from all over the world for many years and there are countless local artists and artisans plying their trade in the county.
 Visitors to South Devon of all ages also have opportunities to get involved in creating art themselves.

 Visit Paper Bird Island in Salcombe or the Art Café in Kingsbridge to try your hand at a range of artistic activities, while China Blue in Totnes also offers opportunities for painting ceramics.

 There’s yet more fun to be had for kids at Bumble, a new indoor play centre Fore Street in Kingsbridge, which is aimed at children under seven.
 There’s a ball pool, climbing frame and slide, plus a chalkboard for artistically-inclined little ones.

 Animal lovers are recommended to pay a visit to Buckfast Butterflies, a magical indoor attraction for lovers of these majestic creatures.
 You’ll find it next to Buckfastleigh Station, the home of the South Devon Railway.